Cornell Faculty, Staff, and Students

 Julio Giordano, Animal Science, is collaborating with CAC on a computerized model of a dairy farm that calculates and compares the economic value of dairy reproductive programs so that farmers can make informed decisions.

-Jena Hickey, former Natural Resources researcher now with the USGS, modeled Hudson River estuary climate and connectivity on Red Cloud.
+Jena Hickey, former Natural Resources researcher, modeled Hudson River estuary climate and connectivity on Red Cloud.
 A ready-to-use Windows virtual machine image was built by CAC consultants.

-Denina Hospodsky, Biological and Environmental Engineering Angenent Lab, analyzes high throughput DNA sequencing data with Red Cloud in order to make microbial diversity assessments and assign phylogeny.
+Denina Hospodsky, former Biological and Environmental Engineering Angenent Lab member, analyzed high throughput DNA sequencing data with Red Cloud in order to make microbial diversity assessments and assign phylogeny.

 Shanjun Li, AEM, analyzes economic policy.
 He leveraged Red Cloud with MATLAB to analyze the effect of Corporate Average Fuel Economy (CAFÉ) standards on consumer demand for automobiles.

-Drew Margolin is collaborating with CAC on a real-time analytics and visualization platform for social media that detects and visualizes events and collective emotions for social phenomena, such as the Super Bowl or presidential elections.
+Drew Margolin collaborated with CAC on a real-time analytics and visualization platform for social media that detects and visualizes events and collective emotions for social phenomena, such as the Super Bowl or presidential elections.

 Jason Mezey and his colleagues in Biological Statistics and Computational Biology depend on CAC’s low-cost archival storage service to house 56 terabytes of quantitative genomics data.